 If you read through the topics on the left you will have a very good idea of how Artisan works.
 This Quick-Start-Guide is not intended to answer all technical questions.
 Artisan Quick-Start Guide is maintained by Michael Herbert of CarefreeBuzzBuzz.
-If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the community mailing list on the Community page.
+If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the community mailing list on the Artisan Community page.
 When clicking links in this Quick-Start-Guide, we suggest you open links in a new window.
+You can also find a great deal of information at the Artisan Blog.

 Version 2.0 is a major milestone in the development of the artisan roast logger.
 It comes not only in a new look and with a new application icon, but also with support for the new Artisan.Plus inventory service described below.